MehmetErguven/MODOMAX/README.md

 MODOMAX is a new repository for applications of computational structural biology tools and programs.

-MODOMAX is constituted of a bundle of Bash scripts and python3 scripts that provide an automatized workflow.
+Currently, MODOMAX is constituted of a bundle of interconnected Bash scripts and python3 scripts that provide an automatized workflow for the modeling program named MODELLER.

+The ultimate aim of the project is to combine homology modeling, ligand docking, and molecular dynamics simulation in an all-in-one, user-friendly stand-alone package.

 ## Dependencies: